How to Access Property Records in Missouri

 Easements and Covenants

 Easements and covenants often accompany deeds.
 They provide additional details about the property and how you can use it.
 For example, easements are rights of way that allow someone other than the owner to access the property at will.
-If a wireless company installs towers on someone's private property, it has the right to enter the property to maintain its towers without asking.
+If a wireless company installs towers on someone's private property, it can enter the property to maintain its towers without asking.

 Covenants are rules about how a property can be used.
 Many condos and gated communities have strict rules about yard cleanliness and decorations.
 For example, they may disallow pink flamingos on your front lawn.